asterisk/documentation/docs/Configuration/Interfaces/Back-end-Database-and-Realtime-Connectivity/ODBC/Getting-Asterisk-Connected-to-MySQL-via-ODBC.md

 ## Install ODBC and the MariaDB ODBC connector

-!!! warning
+/// warning
 It is not recommended to use the MySQL ODBC connector due to crash issues experienced by users.
 These have not been experienced when using the MariaDB ODBC connector.

-[//]: # (end-warning)
+///

 Be sure you have followed the previous sections as we presume you already have MySQL installed on your CentOS server along with a database and user for Asterisk configured.
 The database name should be 'asterisk' and the username should be 'asterisk'.